ozencb/blog.ozenc.dev/src/content/article/photography/pinhole-redesign.md

 I had even drawn a now-lost schematic diagrams before building it to make sure I was doing everything right.

-As you can tell, it was a project-of-love but it had its problems.
+As you can tell, it is a product-of-love but it had its problems.

 Namely, unintentional multiple exposures: